 Second, you’re going to have to trade lightweight shoes for a heavy, clunky, full-size boot with something like the TPS 520 GV.

 Overall there are lots of positives about this boot that make it a good choice.
-In my opinion the Asolo TPS are one of the best hiking boots for men.
+In my opinion the Asolo TPS are some of the best Men’s hiking boots available at any price.

 It can really be hard to find a classic looking hiking boot these days.
 While Columbia decided to use leather and synthetics in combination for this boot, overall it looks like a traditional hiker.

 One thing I like is the riveted metal lacing and two speed laces on the upper cuff.
 This boot is going to wear and feel more like a traditional leather work boot.

 With waterproof membranes, they’re expecting this boot to hold up to large puddles and muddy conditions.
 Overall this would be a good consideration for those looking to find the support and protection of a high-top boot with the price tag of an affordable trail runner.